Coffee production in Brazil: History

 Coffee was not native to the Americas and had to be planted in the country.
-The first coffee was grown by Native Americans.
 The first coffee bush in Brazil was planted by Francisco de Melo Palheta in Pará in 1727.
 According to the legend, the Portuguese were looking for a cut of the coffee market, but could not obtain seeds from bordering French Guiana due to the governor's unwillingness to export the seeds.
 Palheta was sent to French Guiana on a diplomatic mission to resolve a border dispute.
 On his way back home, he managed to smuggle the seeds into Brazil by seducing the governor's wife who secretly gave him a bouquet spiked with seeds.

 Coffee spread from Pará and reached Rio de Janeiro in 1770, but was only produced for domestic consumption until the early 19th century when American and European demand increased, creating the first of two coffee booms.
 The cycle ran from the 1830s to 1850s, contributing to the decline of slavery and increased industrialization.
-Coffee plantations in Rio de Janeiro, São Paulo and Minas Gerais quickly grew in size in the 1820s, accounting for 20% of worlds production.
+Coffee plantations in Rio de Janeiro, São Paulo and Minas Gerais quickly grew in size in the 1820s, accounting for 20% of the world's production.
 By the 1830s, coffee had become Brazil's largest export and accounted for 30% of the world's production.
 In the 1840s, both the share of total exports and of world production reached 40%, making Brazil the largest coffee producer.
 The early coffee industry was dependent on slaves; in the first half of the 19th century 1.5 million slaves were imported to work on the plantations.
-When the foreign slave trade was outlawed in 1850, plantation owners began turning more and more to European immigrants to meet the demand of labor.
-However, internal slave trade with the north continued until slavery was finally abolished in Brazil in 1888.
+When the foreign slave trade was outlawed in 1850, plantation owners began turning more and more to European immigrants to meet labor demands.
+However, the internal slave trade continued until slavery was finally abolished in Brazil in 1888.

 The second boom ran from the 1880s to the 1930s, corresponding to a period in Brazilian politics called café com leite ("coffee with milk").
-The name refers to the largest states' dominating industries: coffee in São Paulo and dairy in Minas Gerais.
+The name refers to the largest states' dominant industries: coffee in São Paulo and dairy in Minas Gerais.
 This period also saw the Brazilian government start the practice of valorization, a protectionist practice designed to stabilize the price of coffee.